Monday

 It is a copper-clad insulated board (SRBP) that is milled to create strips of copper that are then punched with a regular matrix, usually 0.1" between centres.
 Strips can be broken using a spot face cutter or twist drill, or parallel strips can be linked with jumper wires.

-Historically, bulky circuits were prototyped and wired up on wooden panels like breadboards, and the name 'breadboarding' has stuck ever since.
-Veroboard has been a masterpiece of design that has brought the world the ability to build and experiment with electronic circuits, and as a prototyping medium it's never been bettered.
+Veroboard manufacture in 1966 [click to see]Veroboard has been a masterpiece of design that brought the world the ability to build and experiment with electronic circuits.
+As an electronics prototyping medium it's never been bettered.
 The biggest piece of Veroboard I ever bought as a hobbyist must have been about 18" long, and needless to say it arrived in the post smashed up!

 • You can download all my constructional projects from the 1970's onwards here.
 Many of them were built on Veroboard originally.